Tag: Delphi history

 This is a white-ground kylix found in a tomb in Delphi and displayed in the archeological museum.
 Kylix is a cup with a shallow bowl and a tall stem crafted in ancient Greece.

 Created by the unknown vase-painter, the artist crowned Apollo with a wreath of myrtle leaves.
-The god seats on a fancy stool with legs in the shape of lion paws.
+The god sits on a fancy stool with legs in the shape of lion paws.
 Apollo wears a white peplos and red himation draped over his left shoulder.
-He plays a lyre with his left hand and offers libation with his right one, pouring wine.
-A black bird (a crow) accompanies Apollo that recalls his mythical love for the beautiful Aigle-Koroni, the daughter of king Phlegyas.
+He plays the lyre with his left hand and offers libation with his right one, pouring wine.
+A black bird (a crow) accompanies Apollo recalls his mythical love for the beautiful Aigle-Koroni, the daughter of King Phlegyas.
 480-470 BC.

 Agora